 On behalf of Her Majesty, Prince of Wales Charles laid the wreath at Cenotaph.
 An Equerry laid a wreath on behalf of The Duke of Edinburgh.
 Since the coronation of Queen Elizabeth in 1952, today was the first time when Duke of Edinburgh was not present at the Cenotaph with Her Majesty.

 Absence of Duke led to another strong message, Queen was joined by Camilla, Duchess of Cornwall and Catherine, Duchess of Cambridge, both future Queen Consorts, at the balcony of Foreign Office.

 Prince William and Prince Harry followed their father and laid wreaths at Cenotaph to honour the fallen soldiers followed by politicians and dignitaries while Queen watched from the balcony.

-At the eleventh hour, the nation observed the two minutes silence to remember the fallen.
-The silence represent the armistice was signed on the eleventh hour of the eleventh day of the eleventh month in 1918 to end the World War I. The silence began with the chiming of Big Ben – despite the ongoing renovations to the clock tower.
+At the eleventh hour, the nation observed the two minutes of silence to remember the fallen.
+The silence represents the armistice was signed on the eleventh hour of the eleventh day of the eleventh month in 1918 to end the World War I. The silence began with the chiming of Big Ben – despite the ongoing renovations to the clock tower.

 The Last Post sounded by the Buglers of the Royal Marines and cannon fires by the King’s troop ended the national silence.
 About the silent observation, Prince Charles earlier said, “We owe that enormous debt of gratitude to those who gave literally everything for our tomorrow.
 We go on remembering the extraordinary courage and gallantry and endless devoted service of our Armed Forces.
 I think the time to have just that silence, it was a wonderful idea because we don’t have enough moments of silence to reflect.
 Above all, it’s a way of showing special honour and appreciation to those who have paid the ultimate sacrifice.”